H3llKa1ser/B00t2R00t/Methodology/Enumeration.md

 4) Check for unique files that you can analyze.
 You might find sensitive data there.

+5) Use technologies like wappalyzer to get info about the version of technologies to search for public exploits

+6) Use nikto to scan for low hanging fruit

+        nikto -h TARGET_SERVER

 ### 2) Directory Fuzzing

 Enumerate the directories of a webserver to check for admin pages, specific application directories, etc to further discover the webapp